thomasd7021/github-notes/README.md

 A space where you keep all your files for a project.
 Its a group of files that are all related to the samething.

 ### Commit
+It is a save button.
+Your  are ready to change the file and commit to all the changes.